JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 * The supported variants are `zero`, `one`, `two`, `few`, `many`, and `other`.
 Note that not all variants are even considered for every language: for example, `zero` is ignored for English because it is the same as any other plural except 1.
 Rely on a language specialist to know what distinctions the language actually insists upon.
-* It's often possible to avoid quantity strings by using quantity-neutral formulations such as "Books: 1".
-  If this doesn't worsen the user experience,
+* It's often possible to avoid quantity strings by using quantity-neutral formulations such as "Books: 1", if this doesn't worsen the user experience.

 To define a plural, add a `<plurals>` element to any `.xml` file in your `composeResources/values` directory.
 A `plurals` collection is a simple resource referenced using the name attribute (not the name of the XML file).